 This 45-60-minute presentation describes the evolution of the Federal Reserve's role as a central bank through different economic periods.
 Topics covered include:

 - The Creation of The Federal Reserve System, 1913

 - The Federal Reserve's response to the Great Depression, 1933

 - The Great Inflation, 1965-1982

 - The Federal Reserve's response to the 2007-2008 financial crisis

 Introduction to Monetary Policy

-This 45-60-minute presentation explains how the economy's health is measured and the Fed's role in keeping it healthy using analogies to everyday ideas and concepts.
+This 45-60-minute presentation explains how the economy's health is measured and the Fed's role in supporting its health, using analogies to explain everyday ideas and concepts.
 Topics covered include:

 - Key indicators used to study the economy, such as GDP, inflation and unemployment